resir014/resir014.xyz/src/content/posts/article/2018-03-31-pwa-wwwid-challenge/index.md

 ## The Result

-As a result.
-I managed to load a statically-generated, service-worker-enabled website to load in less than 5 seconds, thanks to Gatsby.
-The website remains statically-generated, to stick true to the [JAMstack](https://jamstack.org/) principles. but remains dynamic by having the content rebuilt daily.
+As a result, I managed to load a statically-generated, service-worker-enabled website to load in less than 5 seconds, thanks to Gatsby.
+The website remains statically-generated, to stick true to the [JAMstack](https://jamstack.org/) principles, but remains dynamic by having the content rebuilt daily.
 With a close-to-default service-worker-enabled GatsbyJS setup, it's possible to make a website load in less than 5 seconds on a slow 3G connection.

 To view the final result of the project, [click here](https://wwwidchallenge-2018-feb.netlify.com/).
 To view the source code, [click here](https://github.com/resir014/wwwidchallenge-2018-feb).